Managing backups in Yandex Managed Service for Valkey™

 - In the management console

-, go to the folder to restore the cluster in. - Select Yandex Managed Service for Valkey™.
+, navigate to the folder where you want to restore the cluster. - Go to Yandex Managed Service for Valkey™.

-- Click the name of your cluster and open the Backups tab.
+- Click the cluster name and select the Backups tab.

 and select Restore cluster. - Configure the new cluster.
 You can select a folder for the new cluster from the Folder list.